Does thyroid disease cause depression?

-Conditions such as hormone imbalance (menopause, low testosterone, thyroid disease and so on), nutrient deficiencies (B12 deficiency), inflammatory states, gut dysfunction have all been shown to cause depression.
+Conditions such as hormone imbalance (menopause, low testosterone, thyroid disease, and so on), nutrient deficiencies (B12 deficiency), inflammatory states, and gut dysfunction have all been shown to cause depression.

-These other causes of depression may be sufficient to "wash out" a connection between thyroid disease and depression in general population studies simply because depression is only ONE potential cause of depression.
+These other causes of depression may be sufficient to “wash out” a connection between thyroid disease and depression in general population studies simply because thyroid dysfunction is only ONE potential cause of depression.

 Does this mean that there is no connection between thyroid disease and depression?

 But it does mean that thyroid patients should be approached differently if they have depression compared to the general population.

 It is clear that thyroid disease is associated with depressive symptoms.